 As described in Section 6.0 of Appendix G-2, effects of Alternative A are anticipated to be similar for the three federally listed Pacific salmonids and would come from potential changes in water quality and associated changes in downstream habitat suitability, as the reach of Pruitt Creek is generally poor-quality habitat for all salmonids due to hydrological period and water quality parameters.
 Salmonids are sensitive to changes in water quality and temperature.
 They prefer a range from 7.2 to 14.4°C with adequate dissolved oxygen levels and low turbidity.
 Water quality can adversely affect salmonid growth and survival at all stages of their lifecycle.
 Water quality along with the hydroperiod can determine migration timing and spawning location, and the success of incubation, rearing and out-migration.
 Their resilience is highly limited by the quality and availability of their habitat.
-Listed Pacific salmonids are assumed to be absent from Pruitt Creek based on observations from the February 23, 2022, site assessment coupled with background research and lack of historic occurrences.

 The potential for Pacific salmonids to occur and use habitat in this far east portion of the Russian River Basin is temporally and physically limited.
 There is a low potential that CC ESU Chinook salmon would occur in Pruitt Creek based on their current distribution and their patterns of migration.
-There is a moderate potential for CCC ESU coho salmon and steelhead to occur in Pruitt Creek; however, large rain events and associated increases in water flow and decreases in water temperature need to align with their migration event.
-Additionally, all higher-order tributaries to the Russian River connected to Pruitt Creek would need to have sufficient flow and provide uninhibited access to Pruitt Creek.
+There is a moderate potential for CCC coho salmon and steelhead to occur in Pruitt Creek; however, large consistent normal annual rainfall events and associated increases in water flow and decreases in water temperature need to align with their migration event, particularly for steelhead which have a historical presence.
+Historic records exist (2001-2016) of anadromous adult steelhead occurring regularly within Pruitt Creek upstream of the Project site in years with adequate rainfall, and not during an extensive drought period; however, no evidence of breeding has been observed.
+Additionally, all higher-order tributaries to the Russian River connected to Pruitt Creek would need to have sufficient flow and provide uninhibited access to Pruitt Creek particularly to the upstream perennial reach adjacent to Faught Road.

 As described above, direct impacts to Pruitt Creek and associated riparian corridor from construction of the proposed clear-span bridges and outfalls would be reduced to less than significant with adherence to the conditions of applicable permits and implementation of BMPs in Table 2.1-3 and mitigation measures in Section 4.
-Impacts to surface water quality from stormwater and treated effluent discharge is discussed in more detail in Section 0.
-As stated therein, Alternative A would adhere to the NPDES General Construction Permit during construction and NPDES discharge permit seasonal discharge of tertiary treated effluent to Pruitt Creek during operation.
-The limitations in these discharge permits would be developed to be protective of the beneficial uses of Pruitt Creek and the Russian River in accordance with Basin Plan objectives, including requirements for water quality for a designated cold freshwater habitat and spawning, reproduction, and/or early development.
+Impacts to surface water quality from stormwater and treated effluent discharge is discussed in more detail in Section 3.3.
+As stated therein, Alternative A would adhere to the NPDES General Construction Permit during construction and NPDES discharge permit for seasonal discharge of tertiary treated effluent to Pruitt Creek during operation.
+The limitations in the NPDES discharge permits would be developed to be protective of the beneficial uses of Pruitt Creek and the Russian River in accordance with Basin Plan objectives, including requirements for water quality for a designated cold freshwater habitat and spawning, reproduction, and/or early development.

-Given the conditions discussed above, with implementation of mitigation measures in Section 4, including the requirement to consult with NOAA Fisheries, Alternative A would have a less-than-significant effect on Special-Status Fish Species.
+Given the conditions discussed above, with implementation of mitigation measures in Section 4, including the requirement to consult with NOAA Fisheries, Alternative A would have a less-than-significant effect on special-status fish species.